Practical information about Cali, Colombia

 CENTRO COMERCIAL CENTENARIO

 Centro Comercial Centenario is a smaller mall in the Centenario neighborhood, which borders Barrio Granada.
-With this, this mall is a lot more central than most other malls.
+The location of this mall is a lot more central than most other malls.
 There are 135 stores, a movie theater, a supermarket and a food court with mostly fast food options.

 UNICENTRO CALI